 Forest School Subject Leader

 My name is Miss Holmes and I am the Forest School lead at Milton Primary.
 I completed my Level 3 Forest School qualification during the 19/20 academic year and my role as a Forest School leader is to plan, adapt and observe frequent and regular sessions in a natural environment.
 Forest school aims to support the learner by providing an environment with the space to discover and explore safely, linking experiences in the natural environment to experiences the child may have at home or school and to develop the child holistically; I therefore believe in allowing learners to take risks, providing the risk is appropriate to the environment and the individual learner.

 Children spending time outdoors is something I feel very passionate about as there is strong evidence that spending time with nature is associated with better performance for young people in their emotional, behavioural and cognitive areas of learning and it is beneficial to mental health.
 Based on my own research into Forest School provision, our sessions at Milton are delivered frequently and consistently, both during the core curriculum and as part of our enrichment offer.

 At Milton Primary Academy we aim to provide a Forest School curriculum that is creative, inclusive, challenging and inspired by the real-world.
 It inspires future thinkers, innovators and problem solvers in an immersive environment that stimulates curiosity and supports high-quality learning, allowing each and every learner to fulfil their potential.

 In the EYFS, our forest school curriculum will address:

 Understanding of the World:

-- There are three areas: Peoples and Communities, The World and Technology.
+- There are three areas: Past and Present, People, Culture and Communities and The Natural world.

 - Forest School gives opportunities for children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, and the environment.